corentinplumet/corentinplumet.github.io/index.md

 ## Board Games: A Window into People's Lives

-As we delve into some classic board games, a pattern emerges.
-Weekends bring a surge in Wikipedia visits.
-But there's more – during lockdowns, these games saw a noticeable increase in online interest.
-It's as if they became a go-to source of fun and entertainment during those challenging times.
+As we take a look at some classic board games, a pattern emerges.
+Weekends present an increase in Wikipedia visits.
+But there's more to be studied – during lockdowns, these games saw a noticeable increase in interest on Wikipedia's website.
+It's as if they became a go-to source of entertainment during those challenging times.

 ### Uncovering Board Game Trends: An Analytical Adventure